AndersKristof/stat-generator-for-dungeons-and-dragons/README.md

 ### Stat Generation Functions

-- `pointBuyStat()`: Generates a stat using the point buy system.
 - `getOneStat()`: Generates a single stat by rolling four 6-sided dice and summing the highest three rolls.
+- `getStats()`: Generates a set of six stats using the above method.
-- `getStats()`: Generates a set of six stats, ensuring the sum of the stats is between 70 and 74.
+- `getStatsBetween70and74()`: Generates a set of six stats, ensuring the sum of the stats is between 70 and 74.
 - `getOneStatOSR()`: Generates a single stat by rolling three 6-sided dice.
-- `getOSRStats()`: Generates a set of six stats using the OSR method (rolling three 6-sided dice for each stat).
+- `getStatsOSR()`: Generates a set of six stats using the OSR method (rolling three 6-sided dice for each stat).

+And my favourites:
+- `getRandomPointBuyStats()`: Generates a set of six sets by rolling four 6-sided dice and summing the highest three rolls for each stat until the six stats generated follow the rules for an extended point buy system where all stats possible to roll (3 to 18) are allowed.
+- `getRandomPointBuyStatsOSR()`: Generates a set of six stats using the OSR method but ensuring the stats align with a reduced point buy system.

 ### Stat Analysis Functions